telerik/blazor-docs/knowledge-base/gantt-kb-tooltip-access-model-fields.md

 You can access and display all fields of the model in the [Gantt Timeline `TooltipTemplate`]({%slug gantt-tooltip-template%}).
 Follow these steps:

 1. Cast the `TooltipTemplate` context to `TooltipTemplateContext`.
-2. Use the [available properties of the `TooltipTemplateContext`](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TooltipTemplateContext) to find the model instance from the Gantt data collection.
+2. Use the [available properties of the `TooltipTemplateContext`](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TooltipTemplateContext) to find the data item in the Gantt data collection.
 3. Display the desired fields of the model instance in the `TooltipTemplate`.

 ````CSHTML